sfigg/commercialization-public/docset/manufacture/desktop/how-push-button-reset-features-work.md

 -   If the customer performs recovery after booting up a new PC preinstalled with Windows 10, drivers that are present during OOBE will be restored, even if newer drivers have been installed since.
 -   If the customer performs recovery after upgrading from Windows 10 to Windows 10, version 1511, the drivers that are present during the upgrade will be restored, even if newer drivers have been installed since.

 Device applets which are installed outside of the driver INF package are not restored as part of this process.
-They are restored to factory version and state in the same way as other customizations such as Classic Windows applications.
+They are restored to factory version and state in the same way as other customizations such as Windows desktop applications.
 (See Restoring other customizations for more information.)
 If the device applet must always stay in sync (version wise) with the driver, it is recommended that both the driver and the device applet be installed via the same INF package.

 ### <span id="Restoring_previously_installed_Windows_apps"></span><span id="restoring_previously_installed_windows_apps"></span><span id="RESTORING_PREVIOUSLY_INSTALLED_WINDOWS_APPS"></span>Restoring previously installed Windows apps